princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

         self.dJdB=None
 {% endhighlight %}

-We don’t really need to access the entire data (X and Y) during its instantiation.
+We don’t really need to access the entire data (`X` and `Y`) during its instantiation.
 We could have chosen to initialize `self.X` and `self.Y` later.
-We only just needed the shape of X, because we use it to get the number of features in our data.
-However, I chose to have both X and Y initialized at instantiation for the sake of it, so this is certainly an opportunity for some refactoring to improve the code.
+We only just needed the shape of `X`, because we use it to get the number of features in our data which we use when we initialize our parameters.
+However, I chose to have both `self.X` and `self.Y` initialized at instantiation for the sake of it, so this is certainly an opportunity for some refactoring to improve the code.

 ### **Parameter initialization**